tektoncd/website/content/en/docs/install.md

 3. Search for `OpenShift Pipelines Operator`
 4. Click on `Subscribe`

-**Note**: OpenShift Pipelines Operator will automatically begin installation of Tekton-Pipline 😊
+**Note**: OpenShift Pipelines Operator will automatically begin installation of Tekton 😊

 ## Versions